 Only after a suitable background music was selected and added to the production was the final video complete.
 The video begins with a light-hearted take on taxation and the trouble it gives people, portrayed through the animated lead character.
 Next, viewers are given a step-by-step guide through H&R Block’s taxation support service, while highlighting salient features (like the availability of live chat).
 The fact that the service is free of cost is also highlighted, and the video ends by reminding viewers of the client’s brand and forte.

 At the end of the process, H&R Block had a video that achieved the preset goal – a production that conveyed how easy it was to pay taxes through the medium of a fun, attention-retentive animated short video, which simplified the content, yet provided all the necessary information to the viewers.
 The content was still the most important aspect of the video, but it was presented in a manner that would make it more receptive to those watching it.
-You can judge the result for yourself by watching the video here.

 Has your brand invested in digital video marketing yet?
 It is one of the top trends in the industry right now, and if you are steering clear of this brand-building and advertising machine, it is time to rethink.
 Contact us to know how we can do for you what we’ve been doing for our beloved clients over the last 8 years.
 And keep an eye out on this space for more such awesome case studies along with insights on why content (the message) is king even in case of video marketing.